LMU-MSBA/bsan-6080-playstation/README.md

 JMP software is a great tool we learned in text mining that is used for designed experiments and analyzing statistical data from industrial processes.
 This tool is very good statistical tool in it features and functionalities.
 So, I used this software to run a sentiment analysis based on the tweets PlayStation file.

 For Logistic Regression:
+Logistic regression is a classification model rather than a regression model.
+Logistic regression is a simple and more efficient method for binary and linear classification problems.
+It is a classification model, which is very easy to realize and achieves very good performance with linearly separable classes.
+It is an extensively employed algorithm for classification in industry.

 ## 4.2 Generate Test Design
 For Sentiment Analysis:
 Utilize the function of JMP, and upload csv for analysis.
 JMP can count the frequency of occurrences.
 Categorize words with emotion.
 Count the frequency of words with different emotions.

+For Logistic Regression:
+We use our Jupyter Notebook to create the regression model.
+We read the csv file using its link on the cloud database, and then utilize it for further modeling.
+Logistic regression can help us classify our analysis into binary options that would make it more straighforward for us.
+Scikit-learn has a highly optimized version of logistic regression implementation, which supports multiclass classification task.
+We load tis library to use the logistic regression function.

 ## 4.3 Build Model
 For Sentiment Analysis:
 Using this tool, I obtained a word cloud based on the top count words from this dataset.
 Then, I continued to color coded based on the influence of the tweets.Then I continued to run a sentiment analysis using the tweets, as we wanted to dig deeper on the customer’s opinion of PlayStation and their overall experience with them.

+For Logistic Regression:
+For the Logistic Regression we wanted to see whether our PS plus and PS now subscribers would stay with us or leave us.
+We created two models using the logistic regression, one for each of the services.
+So naturally these were the target variables for us as well.
+For the feature selection we didn't have enough information to go with, so we had to create another variable which was Region where we wanted to see whether being in the US compared to the rest of the world, it had an impact on the subscription status.
+Along with Region, we used the Pay Cycle and System variables to figure out which of our subscribers we could predict to stay with us.

 ## 4.4 Assess Model
 For Sentiment Analysis: